NASC continues to support Native students

 Program administrators also visit the NSU Broken Arrow and Muskogee campuses each week and by appointment, respectively.

 “We are and we want to be an information hub for the students,” Dreadfulwater said.
 “If a student is having an issue, we want them to come to us.
-We will help them make those connections to other areas that they can get the answers.
+We will help them make those connections to other areas so they can get the answers they need.
 That could be on campus or even off campus.”